queil/rooz/README.md

   that way we lose things like `.bash_history`.
 To be resolved...

 * auto-resizing rooz session to fit the terminal window (if resized) is not implemented
-* running in WSL2 in Docker Desktop/Rancher Desktop(Moby) has permissions issues all the volumes get mounted as root effectively rendering rooz unusable

 ## Running with Podman